josejhkim/tp/docs/DeveloperGuide.md

 **Target user profile/ user persona**:

 Olivia is a professional wedding planner with 5 years of experience organising client weddings.
-She has to manage a significant number of wedding guests as well as the seating arrangement for the wedding.
+She has to manage a significant number of wedding persons as well as the seating arrangement for the wedding.
 Olivia needs an efficient way to manage information without distractions.

 * professional wedding planner
-* has a significant number of wedding guests
+* has a significant number of wedding persons
-* needs to manage guest list and seating arrangements
+* needs to manage person list and seating arrangements
 * needs an efficient way to manage information without distractions

 **Value proposition**: Wedding Hero is an all-in-one platform for wedding professionals.
-Consolidate guest lists, vendors, budgets, and relationships in one intuitive dashboard.
+Consolidate person lists, vendors, budgets, and relationships in one intuitive dashboard.
 Simplify planning, reduce stress, and craft unforgettable celebrations.
 Experience total control and unwavering confidence with Wedding Hero’s reliable, centralised, and streamlined solution.

 ### User stories